Politics, Crime, Economy, and School Security Roundup - September 2nd, Hour 3

 That makes zero sense to me.

-And here it is, and uh you can add to the economic equation, you know, the billions and and hundreds of billions of dollars in monies that are gonna be coming into the Federal Treasury.
+And you can add to the economic equation, you know, the billions and hundreds of billions of dollars in monies that are going to be coming into the federal treasury.

-I mean, they're talking about, you know, what, four trillion dollars in savings over ten years because of tariffs.
+I mean, they're talking about, you know, what, $4 trillion in savings over 10 years because of tariffs.

-We saw second quarter growth jump to three point three percent.
+We saw second quarter growth jump to 3.3%.

-We now have an inflation rate at the what at the Fed uh benchmark of two point zero percent, uh which means that Jerome Powell in my view has has no choice but to lower interest rates.
+We now have an inflation rate at the Fed benchmark of 2.0%, which means that Jerome Powell, in my view, has no choice but to lower interest rates.

 He'll be gone in May.